Rudxain/xorsum/README.md

 xorsum some-big-file -b -l 3 #"00ff55"
 xorsum some-big-file -b -l 2 #"69aa" NOT "00ff"
 #as you can see, `-l` can return very different hashes from the same file
+#this property can be exploited to emulate the Avalanche Effect (to some extent)

 #what if you have a file named "-"?
 echo bruh > -